 The QSL manager contact email: qslBureau@arsi.info (Please CC to email@example.com)

 635, 6th Main Road, Next to Bank of India

 QSLing via Buro

 - Pre-sort your cards based on the DXCC entity prefixes in alphabetical order.

-- Countries with prefixes having numeral designators for their regions need to be sorted in descending order.
-For e.g. VK1, VK2, VK3, VK4, etc.
+- Countries with prefixes having numerals for their regions need to be sorted in ascending order.
+Example: VK1, VK2, VK3, VK4, etc.

-- Cards for countries with secondary callsign blocks need to clubbed with the parent callsign block.
-For e.g. all cards for UK stations viz.
-G, GM, GI, GW, MM, MI, MW, M, 2E0 etc. will have to be clubbed with cards starting with G1, G2, G3 and so on.
+- Cards for countries with secondary callsign blocks need to be clubbed with the parent callsign block.
+Example: All cards for UK prefixes such as G, GM, GI, GW, MM, MI, MW, M, 2E0, etc. will have to be clubbed with cards starting with G1, G2, G3 and so on.

-- For cards to stations that are managed by QSL managers, please indicate the route clearly.
-For e.g. cards for 5R8AL are managed by G3SWH.
-Your card should clearly state “5R8AL via G3SWH”.
-This card should be clubbed with other cards for G stations to be forwarded to the RSGB Buro.
+- For cards addressed to stations that are managed by QSL managers, please indicate the route clearly.
+Example: If cards for 5R8AL are managed by G3SWH, your card should clearly state “5R8AL via G3SWH”.
+This card should be clubbed with other cards for G stations to be forwarded to the RSGB Bureau.